Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-one-review.md

 - Using Poetry to manage program dependencies and run Python programs
 - The benefits of using Python to explore discrete structures

+## Chapter 1 of Doing Math with Python

+- How Python represents different types of numbers
+- How Python supports computations with fractional and complex numbers
+- How to implement a Python program to find the roots of a quadratic equation
+- How to use Pytest to test a program that finds the roots of a quadratic equation

+## Chapter 3 of Doing Math with Python

 ### Chapters 1 and 2 of Programming and Mathematical Thinking

 - Different ways in which we can understand a computer program